Parzival-007/Medicine_Management-.net-Framework/README.md

 2. Navigate to the server directory and install server dependencies: cd server npm install
-3.Set up your environment variables by creating a .env file in the server directory.
+3. Set up your environment variables by creating a .env file in the server directory.
 Configure variables like database connection, JWT secret, and payment gateway credentials.

-4.Navigate to the client directory and install client dependencies: cd ../client npm install
+4. 4.Navigate to the client directory and install client dependencies: cd server npm install
-5.Start the server:
+5. Start the server:
   cd ../server
   npm start
-6.Start the client:
+6. Start the client:
    cd ../client
    npm start

 The project should now be accessible at http://localhost:3000.

 Usage

     Register a user account or log in if you're an existing user.